 Your Skin will Get Irritated at First

 Skin irritation is normal for some and it may cause red dots on the skin.
 Some places may even have pricks of blood.
-It’s all fairly common and there’s nothing to fret over.
+It’s all common and there’s nothing to fret over.
 You can always use tree oil to reduce the pain and help with the irritation.

 Why Prepping Your Hair is Important